 The hottest and coldest point of the day is hard to determine.
-There are many surrounding theories around that subject and it’s unavoidable that there will be some misconceptions and false information that will go around.
+There are many surrounding theories around that subject, and it’s unavoidable that some misconceptions and false information will go around.

-Most of us believe that the hottest point of the day is some time early in the morning or noon when the sun is out and the coldest is earlier than that, but actually the truth is, those two points occur later in the day and there is only a short interval between the two.
+Most of us believe that the hottest point of the day is some time early in the morning or noon when the sun is out, and the coldest is earlier than that, but actually, the truth is, those two points occur later in the day, and there is only a short interval between the two.

-Noon time is when the sun is at its highest peak above the earth.
-When all of its light and heat are concentrated on the earth, we call it the solar noon.
+Noon time is when the sun reaches its highest peak above the Earth.
+When all of its light and heat are concentrated on the Earth, we call it the solar noon.
 Being outdoors during this time without appropriate protection could cause severe sunburn even with short exposure, says David Finfrock, NBC 5 weather reporter.

 The delay of the temperature increase is called the thermal response.
 According to the National Climatic Data Center, the delay could run from three to four hours from the onset of solar noon to thermal response.

-Thermal response starts at solar noon which is when the surface of the Earth heats up.
+The thermal response starts at solar when the Earth’s surface heats up.
 This gradual increase will continue as long as the sun generates enough heat that reaches the Earth.
 It takes three hours for this process to be noticeable.

-Many factors come into play in the determination of the hottest point of the day.
+Many factors come into play in determining the hottest point of the day.
 If you live in a country where you have daylight savings time, you may experience it one hour earlier or later than the rest of the world, depending on the season.

 The hottest time of the day

-We all believe that the hottest point of the day is at noon when the sun is at its highest but that’s not entirely true.
-But the truth is that the hottest point of the day is some time between 3 and 4 in the afternoon.
+We all believe that the hottest point of the day is at noon, when the sun is at its highest, but that’s not entirely true.
+But the truth is that the hottest point of the day is sometime between 3 and 4 in the afternoon.

 Why is it in the afternoon?

-The temperature will still continue to increase until the radiation from the sun dies down just enough for the Earth to release some of the heat back into the atmosphere.
+The temperature will continue to increase until the radiation from the sun dies down just enough for the Earth to release some of the heat back into the atmosphere.

-You should know that heat transfer takes some time so the time when the sun is at its highest is not yet the hottest point of the day.
-Energy will travel and there is a delay in the earth’s thermal response.
+You should know that heat transfer takes some time, so the time when the sun is at its highest is not yet the hottest point of the day.
+Energy will travel, and there is a delay in the Earth’s thermal response.
 We will feel that change later in the afternoon.